 - An individual using a Study Room may be asked to vacate in favor of a group of two or more.

 - Occupants of Study Rooms (or any area in the Library) may be asked to leave the area or the Library by CFL staff for inappropriate behavior.
 Failure to honor this request or those cited above will result in asking Campus Police to resolve the issue.

-Library learning spaces equipped with computers support the instructional librarians’ ability to conduct research instruction sessions with "hands-on" opportunities for students.
+Library learning spaces equipped with computers support the librarians’ ability to conduct research instruction sessions.
+The rooms support collaborative "hands-on" opportunities for students- see Library Instruction for details.
 Priority is given to these librarian-led instructional sessions, with certain times of the semester creating a large demand for those spaces.
-University groups outside the library may wish to use the learning spaces, and permission can be granted by the Coordinator of Information Literacy or Library Administration.
+Groups outside the library may wish to use the learning spaces, and permission can be granted by the Coordinator of Information Literacy or Library Administration.
 Acceptable room uses are described below:

-- One-time use by any UND class wanting to conduct hands-on research or assessment of students.
-A UND faculty or staff member must lead the class; an instruction librarian can be requested and scheduled if available, but this is not a requirement to use the space.
+- A workshop or one-time use by any class wanting to conduct hands-on research or assessment of students.
+A faculty or staff member must lead the class; an instruction librarian can be requested and scheduled if available, but this is not a requirement to use the space.

-Learning Spaces cannot be reserved for session or semester-long classes that are not directly taught by or in conjunction with Instructional Librarians.
+Learning Spaces cannot be reserved for reoccurring classes that are not directly taught by or in conjunction with Instructional Librarians.

 Room Use Policy